 - Ghosts, spectres, phantoms, apparitions and general hauntings

 - Schools are often the proxy for haunted mansions and castles.
 The schoolyard is the forest.

 - Irony and parody is very gothic, so anything meta in the style of Lemony Snicket borrows from the Gothic tradition.
 There’s a lot of parody of Victorian settings.

 - The Gothic is to do with transgression, lack of restraint and the overturning of normality.
 For example, Gothic villains break taboos, as do young children, by not doing as they’re told.
-This exactly describes The Carnivalesque, which is a tradition with a long history in children’s literature.
+See again The Carnivalesque, which is a tradition with a long history in children’s literature.
 No wonder Gothic features so heavily in stories for the young.

 - A lot of Gothic stories have a ‘jump’ ending.
 Take the oral versions of Little Red Riding Hood, for instance, in which the storyteller grabs the listener as if she is about to get eaten by the wolf.
 A number of modern stories for young children are also designed to be performed as much as read.

-- The Gothic has the effect of warning readers of the dangers mysteriously close to even the most familiar places.
+- The Gothic warns readers of the dangers mysteriously close to even the most familiar places.
 The Gothic tells us that the world is not safe.
 How many children’s stories teach that?
 Quite a number.
-Pretty much any story that’s not pastoral is teaching children that lesson: Be vigilant, be smart, stick with your friends, know friends from enemies.
+Pretty much any story that’s not pastoral is teaching children that same lesson: Be vigilant, be smart, stick with your friends, know friends from enemies.